skizzy8535/ToDoListByRealm/README.md

 *A simple To-do list app build for iPhone in Swift 5*

-This is an app that adding/modifying/removing habits and noted with detailed information about each of then
+This is an app that adding/modifying/removing habits and noted with detailed information about each of them